coastalwhite/chipwhisperer-simple-glitch-target/README.md

-# Simple Serial V2 C Template
+# ChipWhisperer Simple Serial Glitch Target

-This a template repository for implementing your own SimpleSerial V2 algorithms for execution on ChipWhisperer target boards.
-It comes with an example _C_ file for our target executed binary and with an example _Python 3_ file to do our ChipWhisperer traces.
-The _Python3_ code is currently only suited for the STM32F targets, but this could easily be adjusted.
+This is a collection of the files used for the [ChipWhisperer Glitch Tutorial](https://chipwhisperer.readthedocs.io/en/latest/tutorials/courses_fault101_soln_fault%201_1%20-openadc-cwlitearm.html).

 ## SimpleSerial Protocol and ChipWhisperer